crwilcox/chriswilcoxracing.github.io/_posts/2022-08-22-WMRRA Round 6.md

 day had a hard time through that corner, tiptoeing around a bit.
 WMRRA worked to fix this the best they could.
 The track had alread grease sweep'd the area but based on feedback Friday it had fallen short of the ideal cleanup.
-WMRRA requested thet rack be rinsed and The Ridge obliged by dumping a lot of water Friday night.
+WMRRA requested the track be rinsed and The Ridge obliged by dumping a lot of water Friday night.
 Race direction said this didn't so much get rid of oil as remove the track's grease sweep.
 Saturday morning WMRRA went out and brought their own grease sweep and an army of volunteers to scrub the area.
 I have to say I felt